elisachan/weatherservice/README.md

 let us know.

 - fixing my docker build file to build the FE section and place it into the new container (for some reason it kept running out of memory so I ended up just building locally and then placing the built files into the container
+- did not test for errors/made assumptions on what should happen but haven't gone through scenarios

 ### Stretch goals attempted